 First of all, why do you want an ultraviolet light on your reverse osmosis system?
 Likely you will say that you want UV so that you can make sure your water is pure and free of bacteria.
 A reverse osmosis system filters down to below .001 microns, but the smallest bacteria is larger than .01 microns, so theoretically, a RO system should not allow any bacteria to pass through.
 However, if you look at almost any reverse osmosis system manufactured by any credible manufacturer, you will find that it says “Not for use on water that is not microbiologically pure.”
 This is because a RO system has mechanical seals and o-rings that could become compromised or fail, so you should not rely on reverse osmosis for bacterial purification.

-Here’s one problem: Even if your water is contaminated with bacteria, you still bathe, shower and brush your teeth in it.
+Problem 1: Even if your water is contaminated with bacteria, you still bathe, shower and brush your teeth in it.
 A couple of years ago, I showered in contaminated water in Haiti and got infections in both eyes.
 It wasn’t fun, I can tell you for a fact.
 If you have children or grandchildren, you know that they drink from anywhere, even the bathtub.
 An ultraviolet light on the RO system does nothing for the rest of the water in the home.
 You would be better served with putting an ultraviolet light on the incoming water supply to treat the water before the reverse osmosis system, so that you are not installing the RO system on water that is microbiologically contaminated.

-Here’s a second problem: An ultraviolet light on a reverse osmosis system under your kitchen sink heats the water as it sits during the day or night.
+Problem 2: An ultraviolet light on a reverse osmosis system under your kitchen sink heats the water as it sits during the day or night.
 It’s almost hot enough to make your coffee in the morning!
 You could turn the UV light off, but then you could not be sure if your water was pure and turning the bulb on and off would shorten bulb by by up to 300% – not a good idea.

-The forth problem: To put a UV under your sink, you need electricity.
+Problem 4: To put a UV under your sink, you need electricity.
 I have heard people say “I have electricity to my garbage disposal” and they do, but your UV system will only work when you turn your garbage disposal on (not a good idea).
 You need to run an additional electric line to the ultraviolet system and that can often be a problem.